VIDEOS: Early morning downpour in Lagos leaves roads, homes flooded

 By David Royal

-An early morning downpour on Wednesday and Thursday in Lagos brought untold hardships to residents of Anifowose Community, Ikeja, Agege, and most parts of Lekki, as some roads and household valuables were submerged in flood.
+An early morning downpour on Wednesday and Thursday in Lagos residents of Anifowose Community, Ikeja, Agege, and most parts of Lekki stranded as roads and houses were flooded.

-The floodwater also swept some debris in its path, causing some drains and drainage channels to become blocked.

 Most Lagosians in the affected areas had to deal with struggling to go to work amid traffic caused by the floods.